I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nn-wudfddi-iwdfdrivercreatedfile.md

 ## Remarks

-The driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558828">IWDFDevice::CreateWdfFile</a> method to receive a pointer to a <b>IWDFDriverCreatedFile</b> interface.</p>
+The driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558828">IWDFDevice::CreateWdfFile</a> method to receive a pointer to a <b>IWDFDriverCreatedFile</b> interface.

 ## Requirements
 | &nbsp; | &nbsp; |